Kemekaze/DAT255-APP/README.md

 ### Server side
 Install Mongodb and Nodejs
 Run mongodb (mongod.exe)
-Open any shell and cd to root directory off where you cloned git.
+Open any shell and cd to Server directory off where you cloned git.

 Run:
 ```bash